PCCN Quiz -9

 Patient education should emphasize the purpose of follow-up tests to promote adherence and safety.

-L. A patient with Addison’s disease develops severe hypotension, hyponatremia, and hyperkalemia after missing steroid doses.
-What is the immediate nursing action?
+AP.
+A patient with Addison’s disease presents with confusion, severe hypotension, sodium 120 mEq/L, and potassium 6.8 mEq/L. What is the immediate nursing action?

 Oops!
 Revisit the management of myxedema coma.